iamyounix/msimagb460_tomahawk/README.md

 - Bypass 15 USB Port Limit
 - Switch USBMap.kext to UTBMap.kext.
-- Integrate XHCI-Unsupport to UTBMap.kext.
+- Integrate XHCI-Unsupport to UTBMap.kext (unlock all port)
 - Maintain all properties from 0.9.2.

 ### Hardware and Devices